Back to learn

 Pros of having multiple credit cards:

-• Ability to maximize rewards: Having more than one credit card can help you earn higher rewards in different categories.
+Ability to maximize rewards: Having more than one credit card can help you earn higher rewards and boost credit score perks and raise credit limit availability.

 Cons of having multiple credit cards:

-• Requires more diligence: It can be more difficult to keep track of multiple bill payments and due dates.
+Requires more diligence: It can be more difficult to keep track of multiple bill payments and due dates which impacts your credit limit and overall credit history.

-• You may ding your credit report more easily: If you’re not paying your credit card bills on time for more than one card, it can hurt your credit score.
+You may ding your credit report more easily: If you’re not paying your credit card bills on time for more than one card, it can hurt your credit scores.

 Get Your Own KOHO Credit Building Credit Card